Robert Martin Macon Constellation tenor ( Dolnet M70 )

 a knock.
 They're functional, if perhaps a little industrial in design.

-the mounting screws facing into the tone hole.
-This means that in order
+of the mounting screws facing into the tone hole.
+This means that

-to remove the guard you have to get your screwdriver in under the key
+in order to remove the guard you have to get your screwdriver in

 The bottom bow joint is soldered, and fitted with a rather nicely patterned